top of page

 Ethos

-I believe in the power of counselling, having benefited from my own therapy.
-I also feel strongly about the importance of ethical practice and work towards the values outlined in the BACP ethical framework.
+I believe in the power of counselling, having benefited from having counselling myself.
+I feel strongly about the importance of ethical practice and work towards the values outlined in the BACP ethical framework.
 Core to my way of working is client autonomy, ensuring that clients are able to make their own decisions in a supportive environment.
 While I value client autonomy, I also believe that counselling is not passive.
-I will actively engage in the process, offering empathy, insights and a different perspective when needed, always in a way that respects your individual needs and process.
+I will actively engage in the process offering empathy, my own perspective and sometimes a nudge when something might benefit from a closer look.
+I will always aim to do this in a way that respects your individual needs and process.